 Aboriginal and Torres Strait Islander peoples make up 3% of the total Australian population, with the greatest proportion living in New South Wales (33%) and Queensland (28%).
 The Blood-borne viral and sexually transmissible infections in Aboriginal and Torres Strait Islander people: Annual Surveillance Report provides information on the occurrence of blood-borne viruses and sexually transmitted infections (STIs) among Aboriginal and Torres Strait Islander people in Australia.
 This report has the ability to both stimulate and support discussion around the ways in which transmission risks, as well as the personal and social consequences of these infections, can be minimised for Aboriginal and Torres Strait Islander communities in the future.

-You can explore the Aboriginal and Torres Strait Islander data in the interactive graphs below.
+You can explore the latest Aboriginal and Torres Strait Islander data in the interactive graphs below.

 Note: Time trends in diagnoses of specific infections by jurisdiction were included in this report if information on Aboriginal and Torres Strait Islander status was available for at least 50% of diagnoses of the infection in every one of the past five years of the reporting period.
-Further details on the specific jurisdictions included for each infection can be found in the report.
+Further details on the specific jurisdictions included for each infection can be found in the completeness chart of the interactive charts as well as in the summary report.